Local Flow Matching Generative Models: Introduction

 \subsection{Related works}

-\paragraph{Continuous normalizing flow (CNF).} CNF trains a neural ODE model \cite{chen2018neural} by maximizing the model likelihood, which the ODE parametrization can compute, on observed data samples \cite{grathwohl2018ffjord}.
+\paragraph{Continuous normalizing flow (CNF)} CNF uses a neural ODE model \cite{chen2018neural} {optimized} by maximizing the model likelihood, which the ODE parametrization can compute, on observed data samples \cite{grathwohl2018ffjord}.
 To facilitate training and inference, subsequent works have proposed advanced techniques such as trajectory regularization \cite{finlay2020train,onken2021ot} and block-wise training \cite{fan2022variational,xu2023normalizing}.
 These techniques help stabilize the training process and improve the model's performance.
-Despite successful applications in time-series analyses \cite{de2020normalizing}, uncertainty estimation \cite{berry2023normalizing}, optimal transport \cite{xu2023computing}, and astrophysics \cite{langendorff2023normalizing}, a main drawback of CNF is its computational cost, since backpropagating the neural ODE in likelihood-based training is expensive (non-simulation free) and not scalable to high dimensions.
+Despite successful applications in time-series analyses \cite{de2020normalizing}, uncertainty estimation \cite{berry2023normalizing}, optimal transport \cite{xu2025computing}, and astrophysics \cite{langendorff2023normalizing}, a main drawback of CNF is its computational cost since backpropagating the neural ODE in likelihood-based training is expensive (non-simulation free) and not scalable to high dimensions.

-\paragraph{Simulation-free flow models.} Flow Matching (FM) models \cite{lipman2023flow,albergo2023building,liu2022rectified} are simulation-free and a leading class of generative models.
+\paragraph{Simulation-free flow models} Flow Matching (FM) models \cite{lipman2023flow,albergo2023building,liu2022rectified} are simulation-free and a leading class of generative models.
 We review the technical details of FM in Section \ref{subsec:review-FM}.
-FM methods are compatible with different choices to interpolate two random end-points drawn from the source and target distributions, e.g. straight lines (called ``Optimal Transport (OT) path'') or motivated by the diffusion process (called ``diffusion path'') \cite{lipman2023flow}.
+FM methods are compatible with different choices to interpolate two random end-points drawn from the source and target distributions, e.g., straight lines (called ``Optimal Transport (OT) path'') or motivated by the diffusion process (called ``diffusion path'') \cite{lipman2023flow}.
 Later works also considered pre-computed OT interpolation \cite{tong2023improving}, and stochastic interpolation paths \cite{albergo2023stochastic}.
+More recently, \cite{geng2025mean} learns the average rather than the instantaneous velocity to allow one-step high-fidelity generation.
 All previous works train a \textit{global} flow model to match between the two distributions, which could require a large model that takes a longer time to train.
 In this work, we propose to train multiple smaller flow models.
 Our approach is compatible with any existing FM method to train these so-called local flows, making it a flexible and extensible framework.